 Google also divides link value between all links on a web page.
 More often than not, the homepage of your advisor site will have the greatest link value because it contains the most backlinks.
 The link value turns into simple math after that, as the value will be shared between all the links found on that homepage, which will then be passed to the next page and divided, and so on.

-We have discussed the importance of updating your blog posts so many times and keeping it fresh.
+We have discussed the importance of updating your blog posts and historically optimizing them in order to keep them fresh with updated content.
 That plays a role with internal linking as well, as a website’s newest blog posts will get more link value if you link to them from the homepage, so be sure to do this, as Google will also find new posts more quickly if this is the case.

 Best Practices For a Good Internal Linking Strategy: